tesselle/nexus/README.md

 ## Overview

+This package is currently *experimental*.
+This means that it is functional, but interfaces and functionalities may change over time, testing and documentation may be lacking.

-Exploration and analysis of compositional data in the framework of Aitchison (1986). **nexus** provides tools for chemical fingerprinting and source tracking of ancient materials.
+Exploration and analysis of compositional data in the framework of J.
+Aitchison (1986). **nexus** provides tools for chemical fingerprinting and source tracking of ancient materials.
 This package provides methods for compositional data analysis: